 Discover the Culture & People of Spain

 People in cosmopolitan cities like Barcelona are generally very broad-minded.
-They won't actually form opinions or judge.
+They won't actually form opinions or judgments.

 In spite of the fast life in Madrid and cities like that, people find time for gathering over tapas and sharing opinions on different topics.